MarkusMartinMueller/Self-Supervised-Contrastive-Learning/README.md

       `tensorboard --logdir . --bind_all`

-you can look at the train and validation loss at the give port, e.g. `http://erde.rsim.tu-berlin.de:6006`
+you can look at the train and validation loss at the provided port

 <strong>Important note:</strong>